golovach-ivan/Correct-by-Construction/rho-j.u.c/src/CyclicBarrier.md

 public class CyclicBarrier {
   // A new CyclicBarrier that will trip when the given number of parties are waiting upon it.
   CyclicBarrier(int parties) {...}

+  // A new CyclicBarrier that will trip when the given number of parties are waiting upon it,
+  // and which will execute the given barrier action when the barrier is tripped.
+  CyclicBarrier(int parties, Runnable barrierAction) {...}

   // Waits until all parties have invoked await on this barrier.
   // Returns: the arrival index of the current thread, where index getParties() - 1